New Treated Water Reservoir and Ultra-Violet Facility

 Stage II Works: The District has completed construction of a new Ultra-Violet Facility at the McKinley Reservoir Site.
 At a cost of approximately $4 Million, the UV Facility provides a second barrier of protection to meet drinking water guidelines.
 Additionally, a second component of this project is the construction/placement of a permanent bypass pipeline.
 The bypass will allow Okanagan Lake water to bypass the (open) McKinley Reservoir, resulting in treated water being directly supplied into GEID's distribution system.

-Stage III Works: Stage III works are comprised of a 10,000 m3 (closed) Concrete Treated Water Storage Reservoir, to provide balancing storage for the treated water from the UV Facility.
-The new Reservoir is estimated to cost $4 Million, with a completion date of May 2017.
+Stage III Works: Stage III works are comprised of a 9,000 m3 (enclosed) Concrete Treated Water Storage Reservoir, to provide balancing storage for the treated water from the UV Facility.
+The new Reservoir cost was $5 Million and was completed in the fall of 2017.

-Once these water quality improvements are completed, the GEID Board of Trustees anticipate that the longstanding Water Quality Advisory will be removed.
+Now that these water quality improvements are complete, the longstanding Glenmore Water Quality Advisory has been removed.